eventyrer1/CarGame/README.md

 - Why are some libraries fetched using CMake FetchContent and others using external libraries? while OpenCV uses vcpkg <br>
   -Because I wanted to show that I can use all these methods.
 And OpenCV has too large files for GitHub so I had to use vcpkg.
   <br/><br/>
-- Each time you clone this project vcpkg will be downloaded and installed automatically.
-This makes it waaay slower if you already have vcpkg installed, but it makes it more deterministic.
-I don't trust people to be able to install vcpkg on their own.
+- Each time you clone this project, vcpkg will be downloaded and installed automatically.
+This makes it waaay slower if you already have vcpkg installed, but it makes it more deterministic, and I don't trust people to be able to install vcpkg on their own.

 ## Human Detection System